 Many studies and research have proved how helpful dogs can be, especially when you are dealing with cancer.
+Coping with cancer isn’t easy, and leaning on friends (even furry ones) is important!

 The unconditional love from your furry friend is exactly what you might need at this moment.
 Just being around your dog will help brighten and hopefully put a smile on your face after a long day of chemo.
 Here are our top reasons why your dog is important during this time and, and all the added health benefits.
 Click on each link to read more from the original source of each benefit.